chengzg/Traffic_Sign_Classifier/writeup_template.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used an changd LeNet.
 Since the original LeNet is developed for MNIST classification which has only 10 outputs.
 In our scenario, we have 43 outputs, so i scale the neural network by a factor of 4.
 So the output of the first layer becaome  6*4 = 24.
 And all subsequent layers are scaled by this factor 4.
 The last full connected layer output ramained the same as 43.
 From the second FC layer output 320 to the last 43 is a big change for me.
-So i introducted another hidden layer in between which has a output of 120 nodes to reduce the gap in between.
+So i introducted another hidden layer in between which has a output of 160 nodes to reduce the gap in between.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of ?
-* validation set accuracy of ?
+* validation set accuracy of approximately 98%
-* test set accuracy of ?
+* test set accuracy of 96.3%

+And the validation accuracy graph is shown below:

+![alt text][image22]

 If an iterative approach was chosen:

 * What architecture was chosen?

     The LeNet architecture was choose because it is a proven good architecture for hand writing digits classification problem.

 * Why did you believe it would be relevant to the traffic sign application?

     In our cases, we want to classify the traffic sign and the input data sets shape is also 32*32.
 The only difference is the final otput nodes which could be adjusted to suit our needs, 43 in this case.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
     It is able to achieve ****